This post may contain affiliate links. Please read our disclosure policy.

-Fig and vanilla infused bourbon is darker and slightly more viscous than ‘naked’ bourbon.
+Fig and vanilla infused bourbon is darker and slightly more viscous than straight bourbon.
 Over the two week infusing period, the figs will release natural sugars and render the bourbon a little thicker and sweeter, almost like a dessert bourbon.
-Spirit infusions are a little bit of work upfront, but the options are endless in terms of the unique flavors you can mix up in cocktails.

-How to Infuse Bourbon
+How to Infuse Bourbon with Fig

 This recipe is really simple.
 I used about a cup of dried Mission figs, cut into quarters, and two vanilla beans split down the middle (exposing the seeds and flavor).
 Take a whiff, it’s Heaven.
 Let everything steep in a sealed glass container with a fifth of your favorite bourbon for about two weeks for best results.
 You can add just about any spice or fruit under the moon to add your own flavors.